logo

 Hainan Shuangcheng Pharmaceuticals Co., Ltd.

-Usage: Eptifibatide injection is indicated for reducing the combined risk of death or new myocardial infarction in patients with acute coronary syndrome and for decreasing risks during percutaneous coronary interventions, including those receiving intracoronary stenting.
+Usage: Eptifibatide injection is indicated to reduce the risk of death or new myocardial infarction in patients with acute coronary syndrome (ACS) and to decrease the rate of adverse outcomes in patients undergoing percutaneous coronary intervention (PCI), including those receiving intracoronary stenting.

 • eptifibatide